klauseduard/under-over-models/chapters/03-organizational-models.md

 The theoretical frameworks presented in this chapter may provide starting points for organizations navigating this evolution, but significant research and practical experimentation remain necessary.

 Looking ahead, these organizational complexity considerations intersect with important human and contextual factors.
-Chapter 4 examines how different stakeholders—particularly management and technical specialists—often have divergent preferences regarding model complexity, with management typically favoring simpler approaches that risk underfitting while technical specialists advocate for more detailed models.
+Chapter 4 examines how different stakeholders—particularly management and technical specialists—often have divergent perspectives regarding domain complexity, with management typically favoring simpler approaches while technical specialists advocate for more detailed models.
 These stakeholder dynamics significantly influence how organizations navigate the complexity balance in practice.
 Meanwhile, Chapter 5 explores how organizational size fundamentally shapes appropriate complexity levels, with larger organizations typically requiring more sophisticated models while facing greater risks of overfitting through excessive formalization.

 The integration of AI capabilities adds another dimension to these considerations, as explored further in Chapter 8, which examines emerging patterns of human-AI collaboration and their impact on organizational structures and processes.